Image Collection:

 Congenital nevi are moles that are present at birth.
 These birthmarks have a slightly increased risk of becoming skin cancer depending on their size.
 Larger congenital nevi have a greater risk of developing skin cancer than do smaller congenital nevi.
 All congenital nevi should be examined by a health care provider and any change in the birthmark should be reported.

-If a dermatologist believes a mole needs to be evaluated further or removed entirely, he or she will either remove the entire mole, or first take just a small tissue sample of the mole to examine thin sections of the tissue under a microscope (a biopsy).
+If a dermatologist believes a mole needs to be evaluated further or removed entirely, they will either remove the entire mole, or first take just a small tissue sample of the mole to examine thin sections of the tissue under a microscope (a biopsy).
 This is a simple procedure.
 (If the dermatologist thinks the mole might be cancerous, cutting through the mole will not cause the cancer to spread.)
 Read more about moles, freckles, and skin tags.